 Admissions Requirements for First-Time-in-College Degree-Seeking Students

 - Standard High School Diploma: Florida high school graduates must have earned a standard high school diploma.
 Non-Florida high school graduates must meet requirements specified in Florida statutes.
-An official high school transcript (in a sealed envelope) with the high school graduation date is required for admission prior to the first day of classes.
+An official high school transcript (in a sealed envelope) or sent electronically from the high school with the high school graduation date and withdrawal code is required for admission prior to scheduling New Student Orientation and enrolling in classes.

-- General Educational Diploma (GED): Students who have a GED are eligible for admission.
-An official transcript (in a sealed envelope) noting the GED results is required for admission.
+- General Educational Diploma (GED®): Students who have a GED® are eligible for admission.
+An official transcript (in a sealed envelope or sent electronically) noting the GED® results is required for admission prior to scheduling New Student Orientation and enrolling in classes.

 - Florida Certificate of Completion (W8A):

-- To identify this new credential (certificate), the Withdrawal Reason "W8A" will appear on the high school transcript.
+- To identify this credential (certificate), the Withdrawal Reason "W8A" will appear on the high school transcript.
 In addition, the certificate will bear the designation "Computerized Placement Test Eligible."
-This designation will differentiate between the old Certificate of Completion and the new Certificate of Completion.
+This designation will differentiate between the old Certificate of Completion and the W8A Certificate of Completion.

-- Students with the new certificate of completion who need remediation should be classified as degree-seeking students.
+- Students with the W8A Certificate of Completion who need remediation should be classified as degree-seeking students.
 These students must meet the college preparatory requirements outlined in section 1008.30(4)(a), Florida Statutes (the same requirements apply to students with a standard high school diploma).

-- Students with the certificate of completion are not eligible to receive federal aid unless they earn a GED.
+- Students with a Certificate of Completion are not eligible to receive federal aid unless they earn a GED®.
 Students will not be admitted to limited-access programs, programs requiring a high school diploma, or programs that may include licensure requirements that include a high school diploma.
 Students should not be admitted to those programs until they have earned the standard high school diploma or its equivalent.